alechewitt/llm-ui-challenge/README.md

 # LLM UI Challenge

+How well can LLMs replicate UIs from screenshots?
-A project that tests how well different large language models can recreate application interfaces from screenshots.
+This project tests how well different LLMs can recreate application interfaces from screenshots.

 **[View all examples in the full gallery](https://alechewitt.github.io/llm-ui-challenge)**